kfjahnke/envutil/README.md

 is fine; the import with OIIO should provide associated alpha which can be processed correctly by envutil as four-channel data, producing correct output for images with alpha channel.
-Single-channel data are also fine; the idea is to use them for greyscal images with thransparency.
+Single-channel data are also fine; the idea is to use them for greyscale images with thransparency.
 Channels beyond four are ignored.

 # envutil Command Line Options